Switch-Bros/NRO-Forwarder/README.md

 PC Homebrew for creating NRO forwarders for the Nintendo Switch.

 # Building
-You will need a pc with Visual Studio 2022
+You will need a pc with Visual Studio 2022 (You also need to create a folder called Tools in the build folder or it will not run).

 ![Screenshot](https://i.imgur.com/AhfXb5q.png)